forsbergapp/app_portfolio/README.md

 # Installation instructions

-1. Download and info about folders
+1. Download and info about directories

 	[docs/1.download_and_info.md](docs/1.download_and_info.md)